 - Endothelium: the innermost layer made up of cells that pump excess water out of the cornea.

-Corneal dystrophies are caused by the build-up of foreign material in one or more of the five layers of the cornea.
+Corneal dystrophies are caused by the build-up of material in one or more layers of the cornea.
 The material may cause the cornea to lose its transparency.
 This can cause loss of vision or blurred vision.

 There are more than 20 different types of corneal dystrophies.
 They are generally grouped into three categories: